Lambda-X/lambdax-blog/resources/templates/md/posts/2016-03-07-macros-explained.md

 ```

 * if it's a **list**, Clojure will take the first argument and perform a call to
  a function.
-All the arguments will be evaluated recursively until the final
+All the remaining arguments will be evaluated recursively until the final
  value is returned.
 An exception to that are _special forms_, like `if` of
- `def`, that, as the name suggests, perform special behaviour (usually they are
+ `def` that, as the name suggests, perform special behaviour (usually they are
  implemented at the very core of the language).
 Another exception is a macro call,
  but we'll see that in the next section.
 The main difference is that with functions
  all arguments are fully evaluated, while with special forms and macros it's not